(Darrell skips a beat)

 (Jane pulls one out of the oven)

 Rolled oats, almonds, sunflower and pumpkin seeds coated with maple syrup, butter and sweet spices makes the most heavenly granola.
 Friends squeal for a big jar of this for a birthday present.

 (Joaquin knows when to hold 'em)

 If you enjoy the deep flavor of kalamata olives, you will savor this traditional Provencal dish.
 It is a popular food in the south of France, where it is generally eaten as an hors d'œuvre, spread on bread.
 A total flavor burst served with White Bean and Kale Minestrone or Rosemary Red Soup.

 (Steve strains the relationship)

-Cook nutrient-dense quinoa until it's light and fluffy, dress it with lemon juice and olive oil and then add these Mediterranean treasures: fresh mint and parsley, toasted pine nuts, feta cheese.
+Cook nutrient-dense quinoa until it's light and fluffy, dress it with lemon juice and olive oil and then add Mediterranean treasures.

 (Was that Joaquin?)